voschezang/coding-handbook/psychology/emotions.md

+## Coping

+**Tools (by acronyms)**

+These are considered healthy.

+AAA

+1. Awareness.
+By paying attention.
+2. Acceptance of the new reality.
+3. Agency.
+Exercise influence.

+RAIN

+1. Recognize
+2. Allow
+3. Investigate
+4. Nurture

 ### Avoiding emotions

-> Suppressing takes energy but embracing frees up energy
+> Suppressing takes energy. embracing frees up energy.

 Emotions can be unpleasant.
 People use different strategies to  avoid them.